SpotlightKid/micropython-stm-lib/picoredis/README.md

 ## Acknowledgements

-Some inspiration and code ideas where taken from these projects:
+Some inspiration and code ideas were taken from these projects:

+* [micropython-redis] by Dwight Hubbard
 * [redis_protocol] by Young King
-* [micropython-redis] by Dwight Hubbard

 [ampy]: https://github.com/adafruit/ampy